nicknazari/bouncing-box/README.md

 # Bouncing box

-This program simulates the bouncing dvd logo and counts corner collisions
+This program simulates the bouncing dvd logo and counts corner collisions.